 Modify the following subclause (8.1.2.6) as follows:

-8.1.2.6 Channel numbering for SUN PHYs
+8.1.2.6 Channel numbering for SUN and TVWS PHYs

-The channel center frequency ChanCenterFreq for all SUN PHYs, except the MR-O-QPSK PHY operating in the 868-870 MHz band, shall be derived as follows:
+The channel center frequency ChanCenterFreq for all SUN PHYs and TVWS PHYs, except the MR-O-QPSK PHY operating in the 868-870 MHz band, shall be derived as follows:

 ChanCenterFreq = ChanCenterFreq0 + NumChan  ChanSpacing

 where ChanCenterFreq0 is the first channel center frequency in MHz, ChanSpacing is the separation between adjacent channels in MHz, NumChan is the channel number from 0 to TotalNumChan–1, and TotalNumChan is the total number of channels for the available frequency band.
 The parameters ChanSpacing, TotalNumChan, and ChanCenterFreq0 for different frequency bands and modulation schemes are specified in Table 68a.

+In the case of TVWS PHYs, ChanCenterFreq0 stands for the first channel center frequency from the lowest frequency of the operating TV channel in MHz.
+The parameters ChanSpacing, TotalNumChan, and ChanCenterFreq0 for different frequency bandwidths and modulation schemes are specified in [Table 68x].

+[End of Text]

+[Start of Text]

+Insert the following items at the end of the second list in 8.1:

 [Table 68x]—Total number of channels and first channel center frequencies for TVWS PHYs